chunheisiu/NBA-POTW-Visualization/README.md

 On the other hand, we all say basketball is a team game but does that reflect reality in the world of the NBA?
 To answer that, we seek the relationship between the best players and the best team.
 If a team is made up of the best players, how likely is it for the team to win the championship?
 Can a team with no “dream" players still be the champion?
 Based on these findings, we could determine if and how the performance of a team with one best player compared to a team with a few better players.

 #### Big Idea
-NBA is not a place we can always observe the magic power of teamwork, but a place we can usually witness the talented, whose compensation also reflects their true value, lead the game.
+NBA is not only a place we can always observe the magic power of teamwork, but also a place we can usually witness the talented, whose compensation also reflects their true value, lead the game.

 ### Data Source
 #### Main Data